 The European Digital Cinema Forum ('EDCF') is a not-for-profit voluntary organisation that provides a basis of common understanding across all European territories of the business and technical matters of digital cinema.
 Established in 2000, before the widespread rollout of digital cinema technology, the EDCF played a key role in facilitating this seismic transition process and minimise any impact on European cinema, as well as putting forward a European point of view of cinema technology within global standards organisations.
 UNIC stands on the Board of the EDCF and is actively involved in its working groups on cinema technology, including the SMPTE-DCP rollout project group.

 The International Cinema Technology Association ('ICTA') is a global network of professionals in the motion picture industry.
 Members of the ICTA are those companies that manufacture, service and create the equipment that goes into movie theatres.
-Our members are on the cutting edge of new technologies and have been the driving force in digital, 3D, immersive sound systems, high frame rates and lasers.
 The ICTA promotes technological advancements in the motion picture industry through educational seminars and programs.

 The Intersociety Digital Cinema Forum ('ISDCF') is a US-based organisation which provides a forum to discuss issues related to digital cinema.
 They have over 250 members representing Studios, Exhibitors, Integrators, Equipment Manufacturers, Consultants, and other committees.